 Following a £14m investment from the UK’s Department of Health, the AWRC will be the most advanced research and development centre for physical activity in the world, providing state-of-the-art, fully instrumented indoor and outdoor laboratories and a team of over 70 researchers delivering collaborative projects.
 These researchers, from Sheffield Hallam University, will be drawn from a range of specialities as required, from Sports Engineering, Materials Engineering and Software Development, to Elite Sports Science and Psychology.

-The AWRC will develop technical services and products from concept to commercialisation, and also complete the academic research which provides confidence that these innovations will not only address market needs, but also generate positive health impacts through increasing levels of physical activity.
+The centre will develop technical services and products from concept to commercialisation through processes of co-design and coproduction between the citizens of the Sheffield City region, charities and business and industry, supported by academic research to provide confidence that these innovations will not only address market needs, but also generate positive health impacts through increasing levels of physical activity.

 The AWRC will be the research hub for the National Centre for Sports and Exercise Medicine (NCSEM) in Sheffield, a 2012 Olympic Legacy project which co-locates clinical services and physical activity facilities to help people with a medical need to exercise more easily.
 It has neighbouring facilities in the locale including the English Institute of Sport, the National Centre of Excellence for Food Engineering and a university technical college specialising in health, sport and technology for 14-19 year olds.

 Welcome from Pro Vice-Chancellor, Professor Alison Metcalfe